Ferie/Cross-browser_Custom_HTML_Select_Tag_Arrow/README.md

 This is the harder part...
 Or maybe not.

-There is no rule to hide the default arrows for these browsers (like the `select::-ms-expand` for IE10+).
+There is no standard rule to hide the default arrows for these browsers (like the `select::-ms-expand` for IE10+).
 The solution is to **hide the part of the *drop-down* that contains the default arrow** and insert an arrow icon font (or a SVG, if you prefer) similar to the SVG that is used in the other browsers (see the `select` CSS rule for more details about the inline SVG used).

 The very first step is to set a class that can recognize the browser: this is the reason why I have used the conditional IE IFs at the beginning of the code.
 These IFs are used to attach specific classes to the `html` tag to recognize the older IE browser.